pragati9998/Youtube-Backgroundplay-/README.md

 #for Running the automation file
 you need to Run
-for example my python file is background_play.py you have to enter python background_play.py search "Zayn malik song"
+for example my python file is background_play.py you have to enter python background_play.py search "Zayn malik song" in the terminal section to run the script file

 it will redirect to youtube app and will play in the background scene and you can enjoy 🥰